 Nashville was voted #1 in Kiplinger's Smart Cities survey.
 The personal finance magazine selected Nashville as number one in a past issue ranking 50 Smart Cities.

-The survey took into account livability, friendliness of the residents, economic vitality, public education, local arts and entertainments as well as recreational facilities, health care and numerous other factors.
+The survey took into account livability, friendliness of the residents, economic vitality, public education, local arts, and entertainment as well as recreational facilities, health care, and numerous other factors.

 Nashville named a Top 5 tourist destination worldwide by Conde Nast Traveler 1/2/13

-This award was based on the growing food scene that been building over the recent years featuring world class restaurants such as the Catbird Seat has resulted in Nashville quisine even been recognised in Charlotte NC as a threat to their city.
+This award was based on the growing food scene that been building over the recent years featuring world-class restaurants such as The Catbird Seat has resulted in Nashville cuisine even been recognized in Charlotte NC as a threat to their city.
 The music scene has long been a source of attraction to visitors from all over the world, but good music and great food will keep anyone happy!
 Click here for the full article.

 The Nashville Market Compared to Other Cities

 Nashville continues to gain recognition from a number of different media sources.
-In other parts of the country the real estate markets have been very volatile.
+In other parts of the country, the real estate markets have been very volatile.
 The Orlando real estate market was something that at one point in time was appreciating so quickly that the state could not process the number of applications for real estate license applications.
-Other cities across the USA ad similar growth spikes but Nashville has been realtively steady in it's recent growth.
+Other cities across the USA ad similar growth spikes but Nashville has been relatively steady in its recent growth.